Shining3D/InfraredScanSDK_4/InfraredScanSDK_4/readme.txt

 1.Solve the problem of being unable to continuously track when clicking the track button Important hint:
 The marker_tracker and getMarker interfaces cannot be used.
 Multi-mode and track-mode only need to use Start_Scan

+20231124 version:
+version：4.0.9
+Major update：
+Fixed the problem of staying offline